top of page

 The History Of Heatherslaw Light Railway

-The question we often get asked is what was the track used for before?
-Well the answer is it was purely fields before Neville Smith came up with the idea.
+The question we often get asked is what is the history of the line?
+Well, the answer is it was purely fields before Neville Smith came up with the idea of a railway.
 He was an engineer who had built locomotives in both 5 and 7 1/4 inch gauge, but harboured the ambition of building a passenger carrying railway in 15 inch narrow gauge.
 It was obviously meant to be, as the late Lord Joicey was looking for a project to enhance tourism on Ford and Etal Estates.
 Plans were submitted and a route was chosen.
 The locomotive “Lady Augusta” (0-4-2 Tender Engine) was commissioned from the Ravenglass and Eskdale Railway, while the diesel locomotive Clive and the six original coaches were manufactured on site by Neville Smith and his business partner Mr. Sid Ford.

 The Build